 Well, in simple terms, we can define this as the connection to reading.
-I mean, reading comprehension is gaining and decoding meaning from what they read.
-Though it is an intricate and convoluted process, most children from a very early stage in life can read and understand what they’ve just read.
-However, for this to be possible, they have to turn on their minds and reflect on the meaning of what they are heading and this requires teaching, guidance, and most importantly practice.
+Reading comprehension is gaining and decoding meaning from what they read.
+Though it is an intricate and convoluted process, most 2nd grade children can learn and understand what they’ve just read from a very early stage in life.
+However, for this to be possible, they have to use their minds and reflect on the meaning of what they hear.
+It requires teaching, guidance, and, most importantly, practice.

 The Goal of 2nd Grade Reading Comprehension

-KWL charts are very effective tools to grab the attention of second-grade students to get them thinking of the story or text they just read.
-This method is ideal for non-fiction text which deals with facts.
+KWL charts are very effective tools to grab 2nd grade students’ attention to get them thinking of the story or text they just read.
+This method is ideal for non-fiction text, which deals with facts.
 And you do not have to write everything down.
 Questions can be posed to the child as they read.
 Though it is easy and quick, it will help the student delve deeper into the text or story they are reading.

-For a second grader, reading should be all fun and games.
+For a second-grader, animated stories are a great way to make reading fun.
 And asking for correct answers right after they have finished can suck the fun and joy from the whole experience.
-Therefore, focus on asking questions from a curiosity point of view in an effort to understand what the child is thinking as they read the story or text.
-By so doing, they will feel that their thoughts and feelings are being appreciated and it will help them understand what they are reading better.
+Therefore, focus on asking questions from a curious perspective to understand what the child thinks as they read the story or text.
+By so doing, they will feel that their thoughts and feelings are being appreciated, and it will help them understand what they are reading better.

-With no doubts, text, and storybooks are the most effective tools to expose and introduce your kid a higher level of thinking and new vocabulary.
-However, reading by themselves is not the best way to get gain this understanding and build their vocabulary.
-Audiobooks and read-alouds will come in handy and also provide the kid with lots of enjoyment.
+Without a doubt, text and storybooks are the most effective tools to expose and introduce your kid to a higher level of thinking and new vocabulary.
+However, reading by themselves is not the best way to understand and build their vocabulary.
+Audiobooks and Vooks, animated read-aloud stories, will come in handy and provide the kid with lots of enjoyment.